Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/README.md

 ---
 In order to run the code provided you will need to properly set up your environment.
 The refence for this is provided through the Udacity Starter Kit available [here](https://github.com/udacity/CarND-Term1-Starter-Kit).

 The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.
+Together with the simulator, also sample data that can be used to train the model were provided in the classroom.